Computer Networking Chapter 2 (Layer 3-4)

 192.168.0.0 – 192.168.255.255 | 192.168.0.0/16 | 65,536 | Home and small office LANs |

-Within each row representing a block of private IP addresses, we see CIDR notations used as a shorthand to represent the network id and the host id.
+Within each row in the table above, we see a block of private IP addresses and CIDR notations used as a shorthand to represent the network id and the host id.

-Note however, just because there is a private network starting with 10.x.x.x, it doesn't always mean the CIDR notation is 8.
-It can be 24
+- Just because there is a private network starting with 10.x.x.x, it doesn't always mean the CIDR notation is always /8.
+It can be /24 through subnetting (dividing a local network into smaller sections).
+Only a portion of the "172" and "192" address ranges are designated for private use (hence /12 and /16 respectively).

 IPv6

-Meanwhile, IPv6 are separated by a colon (:) into eight sections of 16 bits (one hextet).
+IPv6 addresses are separated by a colon (:) into eight sections of 16 bits (one hextet).
 Each segment uses a hexadecimal notation ranging from 0 to ffff.

 This is what an IPv6 looks like: